 One thing was certain; diocesan officials would never have told those 287 laity about this case.
 Shioban O’Connor had disclosed documents publicly exposing for the first time the crime against the seminarian and coverup.
 I offered a peek behind the curtain for them to see a hidden side of this case and the system of diocesan operations (with some officials still working for the diocese today, not decades ago), so they could see the character of the diocesan officials in whom they placed so much trust–the depths of depravity some of them would plunge to keep the seminarian from talking (including threats), shield their friends, protect the reputation of the diocese, follow orders, or safeguard their careers.
 Surely, the collective conscience of these prestigious laity could be pricked to at least question the integrity of some of these officials as the MRT formulated plans for reform.

-Months later we found out about the reprehensible manner in which my report was actually handled [detailed in a previous post].
+Months later we found out about the reprehensible manner in which my report was actually handled.
 The video testimony you just watched covered the bishops’ responses.
 But the laity to whom it was sent for their reflection and aid in their pursuit of truth, blithely passed it on to Bishop Malone.
 With the exception of one lone couple on the BCL who contacted me with a thank-you message before quitting that organization, the 285 other lay advisors to Malone were apparently okay with the way my report was handled–evidence, no doubt, of their tenure in the toxic culture of the Diocese of Buffalo.
 Qui tacet consentit.
 Silence means consent.

 It is important to note: Bishop Malone did not deny the validity of a single allegation I made.